-During a single night in 2015, at least 46,808 young people did not have a place of their own to sleep.
-They slept in parks, abandoned buildings, or stayed with friends and sometime strangers who offer a bed for a night.
+During a single night it’s estimated that up to 50,000 young people may not have a place of their own to sleep.
+They sleep in parks, abandoned buildings, or stayed with friends and sometime strangers who offer a bed for a night.
 A large number of these young people have already experienced significant trauma in their lives, trauma that is compounded by the struggles of having to survive without a home and without a parent or guardian to care for them.

 This complexity calls for a cooperative, comprehensive, youth-informed responses that meet the needs of this vulnerable yet resilient population.

 In 2016, a group of advocates, researchers, young people, local, state and federal government agencies, youth providers, and philanthropists came together to form A Way Home America, a national initiative to build the movement to prevent and end homelessness among youth and young adults.
 A Way Home America (AWHA) is united behind one goal: